scylladb/scylla-manager/docs/source/repair-a-cluster.rst

 Repair a specific node
 ......................

-In this example you repair only token ranges replicated by the node with IP ``34.203.122.52``.
+In this example, you repair only token ranges replicated by the node with IP ``34.203.122.52``.

 .. code-block:: none